Francis Spellman: Early life and education

-Francis Spellman was born on May 4, 1889, in Whitman, Massachusetts, to William Spellman and Ellen (née Conway) Spellman.
+Spellman was born on May 4, 1889, in Whitman, Massachusetts, to William Spellman and Ellen (née Conway) Spellman.
 William Spellman was a grocer whose own parents had immigrated to the United States from Clonmel and Leighlinbridge, Ireland.
 Spellman had two younger brothers, Martin and John, and two younger sisters, Marian and Helene.

-Spellman attended Whitman High School, a public school, because there was no Catholic school in Whitman.
-He enjoyed photography and baseball; he played first base during his freshman year of high school until suffering a hand injury.
-Spellman later managed the baseball team.
-After his high school graduation, Spellman entered Fordham University in New York City in 1907.
-He graduated in 1911 and decided to study for the priesthood.
+After graduating from Whitman High School, Spellman entered Fordham University in New York City in 1907 and graduated in 1911.
 Archbishop William O'Connell sent Spellman to study at the Pontifical North American College in Rome.
-He suffered so badly from pneumonia that the college administrators wanted to send him home to recover.
-He refused to leave and eventually completed his theological studies.
 During his years in Rome, Spellman befriended future cardinals Gaetano Bisleti, Francesco Borgongini Duca, and Domenico Tardini.